Giwayume/godot-svg/README.md

 # Godot SVG

-This Godot plugin **renders SVG files at runtime** by using Polygon2D nodes.
-It achieves the effect of infinite scaling and smooth curves by varying the number of vertices used to draw each shape.
+This Godot plugin **renders SVG files at runtime**.
+It achieves the effect of infinite scaling and smooth curves by calculating the curves in shaders drawn on polygons.

 This is the most spec-compliant SVG renderer for Godot.
 Every other SVG-related project I see only attempts to make simple things like shapes and solid lines work.

+> It is **HIGHLY RECOMMENDED** to use this plugin with the GLES3 renderer, as GLES2 does not support many of the functions used to render SVG on the GPU (dFdx/dFdy/fwidth is used for anti-aliasing).

 ## Usage